- Target Muscle Group

-- When positioning your feet under the bar (with the bar over the the half-way point from your heels to toes) it can be difficult to gauge if your foot position is correct, so ask another lifter for guidance or video tape your deadlift set up.
+- When positioning your feet under the bar (with the bar over the halfway point from your heels to toes) it can be difficult to gauge if your foot position is correct, so ask another lifter for guidance or record your deadlift setup.

 - Use an alternating grip if the weight gets too heavy.
 Using lifting straps will also allow you to lift heavier than your grip strength will allow.